zephyrproject-rtos/zephyr/boards/posix/native_posix/doc/board.rst

   ``--seed=<random_seed>`` where the value specified is a 32-bit integer such as 97229 (decimal),  0x17BCD (hex), or 0275715 (octal).

-**Interrupt controller**:
-  A simple yet generic interrupt controller is provided.
-It can nest interrupts and provides interrupt priorities.
-Interrupts can be individually masked or unmasked.
-SW interrupts are also supported.

 **Ethernet driver**:
   A simple TAP based ethernet driver is provided.
 The driver will create a **zeth** network interface to the host system.
 One can communicate with